Best Things to Do in Paris in March 2025 – Quick Guide by a Local

 L’Atelier des Lumières is the first center of Digital Art in Paris, proposing unique immersive art exhibitions for all.
 Be one of the first visitors to enjoy its new exhibitions – check out the program and opening times

-The first and (still) of the best immersive experiences in Paris, the venue isn’t a mere complement, but rather, it’s an integral part of the experience.
+The first and (still) one of the best immersive experiences in Paris, the venue (a former foundry) isn’t a mere complement, but rather, it’s an integral part of the experience.
 Its monumental metal architecture and long history have forged the art project’s identity, and the various features of the building, including the chimney, drying tower, pool, and water tank, are the ideal setting for futuristic digital exhibitions.

 So step inside the Atelier des Lumières to watch immersive digital exhibitions that will transport you to the pictorial worlds of the world’s most famous artists.